HackRU/sledge/docs/Overview.md

    "react";`.
  - Judge components should be stateless and pass data up to the redux store.
  - Avoid implicit any in TypeScript.
- - For consistency, don't include file extensions on imported modules.
  - Server libraries should be imported and managed using Yarn, and client libraries by configuring `init.js` to download them from [cdnjs][cdnjs].
 For now, only include unminified development versions (if available).
 Always